What Is Bitcoin Core?

 Can I Earn Bitcoin With Bitcoin Core?

-Although you can technically mine Bitcoin with Bitcoin Core by integrating it with a personal mining setup, it’s not an efficient solution for large-scale or profitable mining.
+Although you can technically mine bitcoin with Bitcoin Core by integrating it with a personal mining setup, it’s not an efficient solution for large-scale or profitable mining.

 Learn more about bitcoin mining.